Amarisoft

 Attach Request

-: This is the AttachRequest sent by UE to inform UE capability for NB IoT NAS feature (NOTE : You would see some IEs that has a specific assigned vale here, but consider it as just an example value.
+: This is the AttachRequest sent by UE to inform UE capability for IoT NAS feature (NOTE : You would see some IEs that has a specific assigned vale here, but consider it as just an example value.
 Those values should vary depending on test requirement)

 Protocol discriminator = 0x7 (EPS Mobility Management)